-Short URL: http://tnot.es/GI
+Short URL: https://tnot.es/GI

 Ancient Greeks called the two peaked rocks in the eastern Mediterranean the Pillars of Hercules.

+The Rock of Gibraltar

-The northern pillar, the modern Rock of Gibraltar was known as Calpe, and the southern pillar, ancient Abila, is now called Jebel Musa; in Morocco's
+The northern pillar, the modern Rock of Gibraltar was known as Calpe, and the southern pillar, ancient Abila, is now called Jebel Musa; in Morocco's Spanish enclave of Ceuta.

 The Phoenicians, early Mediterranean mariners, crowned the two rocks with silver columns to mark the limits of safe navigation.